 No. That is not part of the SCQF’s purpose.
 The Framework is a way of looking at, comparing and understanding Scottish qualifications.
 Other organisations review the quality of teaching, like Education Scotland’s HM Inspectors.

 For qualifications and learning programmes to be included on the SCQF, they must have their SCQF level and credit formally confirmed.
 This process is called credit rating.
-There are a number of SCQF Credit Rating Bodies in Scotland, including the SQA, colleges, universities and approved bodies such as The Institute of Counselling.
+There are a number of SCQF Credit Rating Bodies in Scotland, including the SQA, colleges, universities and approved bodies such as the Scottish Police College.

 No. You would need to contact the awarding body concerned e.g. the SQA for Highers, Nationals and HNC/Ds or the university you attended for degree certificates.